krishmodi/Project_21012021050/README.md

 We would like to express our gratitude to the following third-party libraries and APIs that greatly contributed to the development of this app:

-- **Postman API**: A valuable source of weather data that powers the app's real-time weather information and forecasts, helping us deliver accurate and reliable weather updates.
-[OpenWeather API Website](https://www.postman.com/)
+- **Postman API**: A valuable source of weather data that powers the app's real-time weather information and forecasts, helping us deliver accurate and reliable weather updates.(https://www.postman.com/)

 We appreciate the developers and communities behind these tools for making them available for free and enhancing our project.